catzy007/catzy007.github.io/posts/2023-11-19-my-journey-upgrading-homelab/content.md

 have to use specific GPU called "Low-Profile" not the standard "Full-Height" one.
-There are few consumer-class GPU that are available in this form factor such as GTX 1050 or GTX 1650, but the majority of the GPU is either professional or server-class one such as Quadro or Tesla lineup.
+There are few consumer-class GPU that are available in this form factor such as GTX 1050 or GTX 1650, but the majority of the GPU is either workstation or server-class one such as Quadro or Tesla lineup.
 In my case, I'm using NVIDIA Quadro K620 2 GB which I acquire for about 25 USD.
 Other than that, I only add DVI to HDMI adapter and HDMI Dummy Adapter because I plan to run this Headless.